pepstock-org/Charba-Wiki/docs/charts/StackedLine.md

 ### General

-The general options for a stacked area dataset can control behaviors not related to styling or interactions and they are the following:
+The general options for a line dataset can control behaviors not related to styling or interactions and they are the following:

 | Name | Defaults | Description
 | :- | :- | :-